-Patients who have stopped using opiates and gone through the withdrawal process often wonder why their energy is so low and ask about ways they might boost it.
+Patients who have stopped using opiates using the Coleman Method and gone through the withdrawal process often wonder why their energy levels are so low and ask about ways they might boost it.

-Long-term opioid use can have life threatening side effects that range far beyond the difficulty of withdrawal.
-Such long term consequences include increased risk of cardiovascular complications, hyperalgesia, increased risk of infections, and even psychological and cognitive deficits.
+Long-term opioid use can have life-threatening side effects that range far beyond the difficulty of withdrawal symptoms.
+Such long-term consequences include increased risk of cardiovascular complications, hyperalgesia, increased risk of infections, and even psychological and cognitive deficits.
 After extended use of opioid pain medications such as Oxycontin, Percocet®, Opana®, Dilaudid®, Vicodin®, etc., stopping is no easy matter.
-Neither is the first several weeks afterward.
+Neither is the first several weeks of detox and withdrawal.
 Cessation of these opioid medications leaves the brain with a deficit of dopamine, the neurotransmitter associated with pleasure and reward.

 Not only is there a lack of dopamine to contend with, but many patients who have been using opioids for an extended time have not focused on other important aspects of their health.
 Eating, sleeping, and moving have often been compromised and impaired.